eturnhout/go-live-shapes/README.md

 # go-live-shapes
 Just playing with golang and websockets.
 The shapes are draggable and the state of these shapes are shared via websockets so all users see these changes.
-A demo can be viewed here https://go-live-shapes.herokuapp.com
+A demo can be viewed here <a target="_blank" href="https://go-live-shapes.herokuapp.com">go-live-shapes.herokuapp.com</a>

 ## Start program
 ### Go build